-Positive Practices
+2. Positive Practices

-In order to promote and support appropriate and positive pupil behaviours that contribute to creating and sustaining safe, comforting and accepting learning and teaching environments that encourage and support students to reach their full potential, the Board supports the use of positive practices for: (1) prevention, and (2) positive behaviour management.
-The Board also encourages principals/designates to review and amend, as appropriate, Individual Education Plans, Behaviour Management Plans and Safety Plans at regular intervals and following an incident to ensure that every student with disability related needs is receiving appropriate accommodation up to the point of undue hardship.
+- 2.1 In order to promote and support appropriate and positive pupil behaviours that contribute to creating and sustaining safe, comforting and accepting learning and teaching environments that encourage and support students to reach their full potential, the Board supports the use of positive practices for: (1) prevention, and (2) positive behaviour management.

-Preventative practices include:
+- 2.2 Preventative practices include, but are not limited to:

-- Religious Education

-- Human Rights strategy pursuant to PPM 119
+- · Human Rights strategy pursuant to PPM 119;

 - Anti-bullying and violence prevention programs;

 - Mentorship programs;

-- Student success strategies;
+- · Student Success strategies;

+- Religious Education and Family Life programs

-- Character development;
+- Character Education;

-- Citizenship development;
+- Citizenship Development;

-- Student leadership; and
+- Student Leadership; and

-- Promoting healthy student relationships

-- · Healthy lifestyles.
+- Healthy Lifestyles.

-Positive behaviour management practices include:
+- 2.3 Positive behaviour management practices include, but are not limited to:

-- Program modifications or accommodations;
+- · Program modifications or accommodations;

 - Class placement;

 - Positive encouragement and reinforcement;

-- Individual, peer and group counselling;
+- · Individual, peer and group counselling;

-- Conflict resolution / Dispute resolution;
+- Conflict Resolution;

 - Mentorship programs;

-- Promotion of healthy student relationships

-- Sensitivity programs;
+- · Sensitivity programs;

 - Safety Plans;

-- · School, Board and community support programs; and
+- School, Board and community support programs; and

-- Student success strategies.
+- Student Success strategies.

-The Board recognizes that, in some circumstances, positive practices might not be effective or sufficient to address inappropriate pupil behaviour.
+- 2.4 The Board recognizes that, in some circumstances, positive practices might not be effective or sufficient to address inappropriate pupil behaviour.
 In such circumstances, the Board supports the use of consequences.

-In circumstances where a pupil will receive a consequence for his/her behaviour, it is the expectation of the Board that the principle of progressive discipline, consistent with the Human Rights Code, Ministry of Education direction and PPM 145, will be applied, if appropriate.
+- 2.5 In circumstances where a pupil will receive a consequence for his/her behaviour, it is the expectation of the Board that the principle of progressive discipline, consistent with the Human Rights Code, Ministry of Education direction and PPM 145, will be applied, if appropriate.

+C: REQUIREMENTS

-Progressive Discipline Consequences
+3. Progressive Discipline